UniMath/agda-unimath/src/foundation/double-negation-eliminating-maps.lagda.md

 [untruncated double negation elimination](foundation.double-negation-elimination.md).
 I.e., for every `y : B`, if `fiber f y` is [irrefutable](foundation.irrefutable-propositions.md), then we do in fact have an element of the fiber `p : fiber f y`.
-So we have a map
+In other words, double negation eliminating maps come [equipped](foundation.structure.md) with a map

 ```text
   (y : B) → ¬¬ (fiber f y) → fiber f y.